Showing all 5 results

 Which bloodworm are best?

-Here at Frozen Fish Food we stock many varieties of blood worm probably the most varieties in the UK but at the end of the day it’s all about personal preference of which one you would like to use.
-The BCUK Bloodworm is by far our best seller and have a lot of positive feedback regarding its deep red colour and its big size.
+Here at Frozen Fish Food we stock many varieties of blood worm – probably the most varieties in the UK but at the end of the day it’s all about personal preference of which one you would like to use.
+The BCUK Bloodworm is by far our best seller and has a lot of positive feedback regarding its deep red colour and its big size.
 All of our bloodworms are great and from reputable sources from across the world.

 How do I feed Frozen Bloodworms?